Franco Freda: Involvement in the Piazza Fontana bombing

-In 1974 the trial was moved from Milan to Catanzaro.
+In 1974, the trial was moved from Milan to Catanzaro.
 On 4 October 1978 the police discovered that Freda had disappeared from the Catanzaro apartment where he had been staying.
 On 23 February 1979 he was found guilty for the Piazza Fontana bombing and sentenced to life imprisonment.
 On 23 August 1979, Freda was arrested in Costa Rica and extradited to Italy.
 Several more trials followed.
-On 20 March 1981 Freda was sentenced to 15 years of jail for "subversive association".
-However his life sentence for the Piazza Fontana bombing was overturned on 1 August 1985 for lack of evidence.
+On 20 March 1981, Freda was sentenced to 15 years in prison for "subversive association", as he was held responsible for a series of bombings, but his life sentence for the Piazza Fontana bombing was overturned on 1 August 1985 for lack of evidence.
 Ventura's sentence was also overturned.
-In 1987 he was acquitted by the supreme Court of Cassation for lack of evidence.
+In 1987, the Supreme Court of Cassation acquitted Freda and Ventura of the Piazza Fontana bombing for lack of evidence, but Freda's 15-year prison sentence for other related charges was upheld.
+Freda claimed the 15-year sentence was a "badge of honour".

-In 1990s new investigations into Piazza Fontana were made.
+In the 1990s, new investigations into Piazza Fontana were made.
 Investigators have claimed that due to new witnesses they believe Freda and Ventura were involved in the terrorist attack.
-However the pair cannot be put on trial again as they were acquitted of the crime in 1987.
+The pair cannot be put on trial again as they were acquitted of the crime in 1987.
+In a 2004 trial of neo-fascists, the Milan Court of Appeal attributed the bombing to Freda and Ventura.
+In 2005, the Court of Cassation established Freda's responsibility for the bombing, as well as that of Giovanni Ventura.
+Because of their previous acquittal in 1987, they could not be prosecuted, but the court deemed it legitimate to use evidence against them in trials of other defendants, confirming their role in the attack.